 - Put callers who bought products into upsell or cross-sell campaigns.

 - Suppress callers from seeing ads that aren’t relevant to them.

 Further, with the help of call data, you can target callers with their own digital ad campaigns.

 Calls are valuable signals to help you determine the keywords and bid amounts to target them and the best ad and landing page messaging for someone who likes to call.

-10 Local Strategies to Drive More Customers from AdWords & Facebook [Slides]
+10 Local Strategies to Drive More Customers from AdWords & Facebook [Video Recap]

 Join Us for Our Next Webinar!